sifive/action-release-notes/README.md

 If the version string matches an existing tag, that tag will be used.
 If no tag exists, this action assumes that the current HEAD commit corresponds to the version.

-### `last-release`

-**OPTIONAL** The last version of the project.

-`action-release-notes` will attempt to determine the last version of the project.
-Use this option to manually override the detected last version.

 ### `output-file`

 **OPTIONAL** A path to write the release notes to.